livewire/livewire/docs/events.md

 ### Testing Event Listeners

-To test event listeners, you can emit events from the test environment and assert that the expected actions are performed in response to the event:
+To test event listeners, you can dispatch events from the test environment and assert that the expected actions are performed in response to the event:

 ```php
 <?php